General lab instructions

 Deadline

-The lab deadlines are given on the course repo and/or MDS calendar.
 The default deadline for labs is Saturday at 6pm, but there may be some exceptions.
+Please follow the deadlines on the MDS Deadlines calendar.
 For the policy on late submissions, see the MDS policies page.

 Grades